 To add to the city's success, construction is underway to create the V&A Dundee.
 As the world's most famous design gallery, the V&A could have chosen any city in the world for its first venture outside of London.
 It chose Dundee.
 Scheduled to open in 2018, the V&A Museum of Design Dundee is predicted to attract 300,000 extra visitors to the city, as well as a new surge in development aimed at the hospitality sector.
 Waterfront director Allan Watt said: "We need more businesses in advance of the surge in visitors that will accelerate in the next year or so.
 We encourage entrepreneurs to engage with our business community by opening new restaurants, bars and cafes."

 Dundee's rapidly spreading reputation as a first class centre for education attracts students from throughout the UK and from across the globe.

 With two thriving universities and the support of a further education college and other educational facilities, Dundee's students and residents enjoy a high quality of life, with easy access to world class golf courses at St Andrews and Carnoustie as well as easy road and rail connections to Glasgow and Edinburgh, plus direct flights to London.

 With immediate access to the North Sea and to Scotland's majestic mountain scenery, sailing and climbing are popular outdoor sports all year round.
 The city and surrounding area also enjoy a thriving arts and literary scene.

-With the V&A Museum of Design Dundee due to open in 2018, hotels, businesses and retailers are already reaping the rewards of Dundee’s transformation.
+With the V&A Dundee due to open in September 2018, hotels, businesses and retailers are already reaping the rewards of Dundee’s transformation.
 Significant growth potential is expected as a further 7000 + jobs are created through the Dundee Waterfront project.